dssg/mlforpublicpolicylab/techhelp/remote-workflow/remote-workflow.md

 2. Jupyter notebooks:
   - For now, the easiest way to use jupyter notebooks is through ``VSCode''
   - If you're interested, you can use parts of this tutorial to set up ``Jupyter`` through a browser on your local machine (but we won't go through it).
-  - Many Python IDEs (such as, Pycharm) have good Jupyter support - feel free to use one of these!
+  - Many Python IDEs (such as Pycharm) have good Jupyter support - feel free to use one of these!
 3. Share code with your team:
   - Use the git command line interface to push to your team github repository.
   - Many IDEs (including VSCode) have git integration.